Last updated January 2022

 After grad school I joined Lockheed Martin, which is what originally brought us to the DC area.
 I expanded my work in data science and got to experience firsthand the breadth of domains and applications that machine learning can be applied to.
 I was essentially an internal machine learning consultant and became the Technical Lead for Corporate Data Analytics.
 I was exposed to incredible technologies and was able to work on some highly rewarding projects, but in the end the corporate lifestyle wasn’t for me.

 One of the projects I led at QxBranch was a system to quantify companies’ cyber risk to more effectively price insurance for that risk.
 We partnered with a company in the UK to create another startup, Envelop Risk, that could better deliver that product to customers and insurance partners.
-I am now the Chief Analytics Officer of Envelop, leading the continued development of our technology.
+In 2019 we moved to Bristol so that I could build our team there, and in 2021 we completed a Series B round led by SoftBank.
+In 2022 we’re moving back to the US where I’ll continue working for Envelop remotely.